-Note: A discrete graphics card, network interface card, or audio card might be installed in the Peripheral Component Interconnect (PCI) Express card slot.
+Note: A discrete graphics card or network interface card might be installed in the Peripheral Component Interconnect (PCI) or PCI Express card area.
 If such a card is installed, ensure that you use the connectors on the card instead of the corresponding connectors on the computer.